sakosy/arch_katas_2021/README.md

 3) Support geographical trend analysis
 4) Support push and pull models(subscriptions, forums, reference material, class information, and other media)
 5) Support transactional member information
-5) The nutritional company(eDietian) has access to the client's profile
+6) The nutritional company(eDietian) has access to the client's profile
-6) Messaging between a client and dietitian
+7) Messaging between a client and dietitian
-7) Customers can add medical information in their profiles
+8) Customers can add medical information in their profiles
-8) Customers have the ability to share information with medical service providers
+9) Customers have the ability to share information with medical service providers
-9) Customers can customize how much profile information they want to allow the community to see
+10) Customers can customize how much profile information they want to allow the community to see
-10) Third party providers(clinics, doctors, etc) have access to more analytical data
+11) Third party providers(clinics, doctors, etc) have access to more analytical data
-11) A holistic UX for both Foods and Farmacy Family
+12) A holistic UX for both Foods and Farmacy Family

+### Architecture Characteristics Requirements
+- Scalability
+- Security (?)

 ## Architecture Decision Records